 Corporate Social Media as Collaboration Alternative

-Companies are challenged to create and execute a strategy to facilitate knowledge sharing across the enterprise.
-Email, a 50-year old technology, is a one-way communication tool and an inefficient way to collaborate.
-Executives have approved millions of shareholder capital for digital infrastructure, talent and processes; but many are still waiting for the ROI.
+Companies face a problem in developing and implementing a plan to encourage knowledge sharing within the organization.
+Email is a one-way communication medium and a wasteful way to cooperate that has been around for 50 years.
+Executives have approved millions of dollars in shareholder money for digital people, procedures, and infrastructure, but many are still waiting for the return on investment.
 Companies are considering internal social networks and corporate social media as providing the answer the employee productivity and performance puzzle.
 One of the most powerful ways a company can improve performance is to expose the creative talent in the organization and engage all employees in problem solving.
 MECE (pronounced “meesee”), mutually exclusive and collectively exhaustive, is a framework used by management consulting firms in organizing information and mapping business process.
 The MECE principle can also be applied to workplace social networks and online collaboration-

 - Mutually exclusive– (“no overlaps”) is about critical thinking; allowing information to flow freely, organizing it, synthesizing it and quickly eliminate redundancies.
 Workplace social networks enable you to collect information from all over the organization, and identify and leverage the “right talent” to get the job done.